 Things To Know

 As we stated above, this trail is in the high alpine meaning a few things.
 On average the trail is covered in snow from October through mid-June or later in heavy snow years.
 Check the forecast ahead of time since the open rock fields can attract lightning.
-And if visiting later in the season, there are sections that go through steep avalanche terrain that you may need to be concerned about if there is snow above.
+And if visiting later in the season, there are sections that go through steep avalanche terrain you may need to be concerned about if there is snow above.

 For Beginners